1. Home

 Grid-Based Layout Techniques

-The result is total creative freedom without the chaos, because the grid helps keep everything aligned and proportional, no matter how complex your layout gets.
+The result is total creative freedom without the chaos, because the underlying grid keeps everything aligned and proportional no matter how complex your layout gets.

 Nested element structures: